Configuration File Guide#

 • routines (optional): List of robot behaviors.
 Default: [{ wander: {} }].

 • triggers (optional): List of triggers that interrupt routines.
-Robots support event_trigger and time_trigger.
+Robots support event_trigger, time_trigger, and collision_trigger.

 Robot Behaviors#